Kyoto was one of the last stops on our four-week adventure in Japan. You know the saying, “save the best for last”? Well, that’s exactly what we did.

 After nearly a month of traveling around Japan, seeing one temple after another and enduring a heatwave I never imagined could hit Japan, we were desperate for a break.

 We found our paradise just minutes from Kyoto.
-Lake Biwa is Japan's largest lake and offers a range of activities, such as canoeing, stand-up paddleboarding, fishing, etc. But what we really wanted was to cool off in the water.
+Lake Biwa is Japan’s largest lake, with activities like canoeing, stand-up paddleboarding, and fishing.
+But what we really wanted was to cool off in the water.
 And what delicious water!

-We took the train to Omi-Maiko Station, about 40 minutes from Kyoto Central Station, and from there, it’s just a five-minute walk to the beach.
+The train to Omi-Maiko Station takes about 40 minutes from Kyoto Station, and from there it’s just a five-minute walk to the beach.
 The beach itself is fantastic: a few restaurants and bars, plenty of shade, and lots of room to spread out your towel.
 Drinking beer on the beach is allowed, and the water temperature was perfect!

-It was exactly what we needed to recharge and be ready for the final days of our trip to Japan.
+It was exactly what we needed to recharge for the final days of our Japan trip.

 .